 It's hard to be funny on command

 Every time I make a really witty comment it never feels like I consciously crafted it.
-It's more like they just pop into my head in response to a certain stimulus.
+It's more like it just popped into my head in response to a certain stimulus.
 Like conversation, humor often just flows out of who you are as a person.
-If you get the 'humor generator' in satisfactory shape then it will produce good output on its own.
+If you get your unconscious "humor generator" in decent shape then it will produce good output on its own.

 This also means it usually doesn't work out when you try to force humor.
-I think everyone's had the experience of trying too hard to be funny and coming up with a lame, corny line that ultimately bombs.
+I think everyone's had the experience of trying too hard to be funny and coming up with a lame, corny line that bombs.
 If a C-list comedian is a guest on a talk show you can often see this in action.
 They try to make everything that comes out of their mouth funny, but it just comes across as attention-starved and trying way too hard.
-You can't always be funny.
-Sometimes there isn't enough 'raw material' to trigger your unconscious into coming up with a hilarious line.
+You can't always be witty.
+Sometimes there isn't enough "raw material" for your mind to create a hilarious line out of.
 It's better to hold back and wait for a moment when you really have something clever to say.

 Learn to listen to your instincts

 Have you ever been ready to speak a joke and there was a little voice, sometimes just a feeling, in your head that was saying, "Don't say that, it's really not that funny"?
-When you ignore that voice you usually find that it was right the hard way.
+When you ignore that voice you usually learn the hard way that it was right.
 Learn to trust your instincts in these situations.
 You don't always get that faint nagging voice, so if you do hear it, it's there for a reason.

-Some other advice your gut may give you are:
+Some other bits of advice your gut may give you are: